 When you're done interacting with this pipeline, you can put it to sleep.

-The "Pipelines" tab at the top will let you see your sleeping pipelines.
-By default, they stick around for seven days, during that window you can wake them up and continue tinkering.
+The "Pipelines" tab at the top will hide your sleeping pipelines by default, but you can modify the filter to see them.
+By default they stick around for seven days, during that window you can wake them up and continue tinkering.

 There are many other node parameters besides

 cpu that you can use to control pipelines, but working with them is similar.